Guide to Driving in France

 - A copy of your driving licence, printed in colour, reverse and back;

 - A recent utility bill as proof of address;

 - A copy of proof of residence in France for at least six months, eg, visa, tax return, social security certificate, employment contract, business registration certificate;

 You should later be requested by the authorities to supply the original driving licence.
 You should do only by recorded delivery letter.

 As a result of Brexit the authorities have been inundated with demand from UK nationals to exchange their licence, and there are delays in processing applications.
 See our article UK Driving Licence Exchanges Suspended.

-Accordingly, you would be best advised not to make application at this stage, unless you are required to do so as a result of a penalty.
+Accordingly, you might be best advised not to make application at this stage, unless you are required to do so as a result of a penalty.